wilberquito/Paradigms-and-Programming-Languages/Prolog/Session3.md

 ## Terms, program with unification

 Prolog does not allow us to create new types.
-To create new types, need to define the behavior of this terms.
+To create a new type, we need to define the behavior of the terms.

 ```prolog
 % plant(N,A,B,T) => T is the tree with node N, T1 as left son, T2 as right son.